Joseph Hayes (author): The Desperate Hours (1955)

+Novels

+In 1954, he wrote the novel The Desperate Hours, his most successful work.
+In an interview in 1987, Hayes said of the novel that his main influence was "desperation": "I wrote it in six weeks, working 16 to 17 hours a day."
+Regarding the home invasion that occurred in the novel, he said it "was the most dramatic thing I could think of that would relate to the most people."

 Hayes co-wrote with his wife both the original novel (1956) and screenplay for the Walt Disney movie Bon Voyage! in 1962.
-Hayes also wrote his final Broadway play, Calculated Risk in 1962.

 Among his other novels are The Hours After Midnight, Don't Go Away Mad, The Third Day, The Deep End, Like Any Other Fugitive, The Long Dark Night, Missing and Presumed Dead, Island on Fire, Winner's Circle, No Escape, and The Ways of Darkness.